• Proto-Indo-European Religion

 There is a short discussion on the Cybalist list about some of the issues with Catholic fascism as a theory in Indo-European religion.
-You might like to take a look at Message 68005 with a response in Message 68008, another response in Message 68010 and finally Message 68080.
+See Message 68005, with a response in Message 68008, another response in Message 68010 and finally Message 68080.

 Be warned: Genetic Studies which are supposed to map out the history of human migration are completely irrelevant to the history of the Indo-European-speaking peoples since the topic is language group not genetic group which often have no connection to each other.
 Anyone of any genetic group can learn any language and multilingualism is the norm for most people.
 The vast majority of arguments about genetics which are being flipped around on the internet and some that are published in journals are pseudo-scientific gibberish.

 Modern Scholarly StandardsThe scholarly approach to Proto-Indo-European religion requires the examination of the forms of words with their phonological component and their semantic component at the same time.
 Such an analysis enables the reconstruction of the development of the Indo-European religion including the precise pattern of cognate and borrowed elements (see the Grimm's Law Chart for a very brief explanation of the concept).
 While this includes an element of comparative religion, it is balanced and checked by the linguistic analysis which is precise and objective.
 It makes it possible, at least in some cases, to determine exactly which Gods, rituals and myths are native cognate forms in a particular language, and which ones are borrowed from one language to another, which direction the borrowing took and at least a relative chronology about when the borrowing happened.
 Without this precise linguistic analysis, most of what passes for “comparative religion” is just a glass bead game.